skywarth/annals-of-disco/medicine/ailments.md

+### Tuberculosis
+- Two main states.
+Latent TB and Active TB.
+  - Latent (TB Infection): TB is present in the body but inactive.
+Therefore won't cause any symptom or sickness (maybe a little). **It is not contagious at this tage.**
+  - Active (TB disease): Makes you hit the bed.
+It is possible to spread to others.

+- Only spreads through an infected person
+- Primarily affects the lungs
+- Coughing (might include blood).
+At least around 3 weeks
+- Chest pain while breathing and coughing
+- Fever, chills, fatigue, night sweats

 ### Bulimia nervosa
 - Eating disorder.
 Affected does 'binge eating', eating like a pig.
 Similar to those in Roman times.
 - Subject actually wants to lose weight.
 Therefore after binge eating they commit vomitting/purging/taking-laxatives